 Things that need to be in place

 It’s critical to track all leads and sales activities.
-This real-time visibility of your sales cycle enables you to see where opportunities are being created, what content is working best for your target audience and which prospects need more attention to move them through the pipeline.
-A CRM is a software application that stores, organizes and provides information concerning any kind of database.
+This real-time visibility of your sales cycle enables you to see where opportunities are being created, what content is working best for your target audience, and which prospects need more attention to move them through the pipeline.
+A CRM is a software application that stores organizes and provides information concerning any kind of database.
 It’s important that you have an organized CRM system.
-You can use it to organize your sales leads and database, create personalized messaging, send follow-up emails and track leads by closing date, conversion rates and more, including activity, calls, and client journey.
+You can use it to organize your sales leads and database, create personalized messaging, send follow-up emails and track leads by the closing date, conversion rates, and more, including activity, calls, and client journey.

 A Phone System that Actually Works

 Use a phone system that records calls and integrates with CRM at the lead record level.
 This allows you to know who is calling at all times, informs you to send personal sales messages to a prospect based on their relationship with you, what stage of the sales cycle they are in, and which content is providing them with the best results.

 When applied consistently, a sales framework helps salespeople keep track of their individual and team goals.
 This framework should guide each conversation with prospects and provide guidelines for prioritizing activities daily.
 Take your clients through the customer journey with a step-by-step sales process, that is less scripted and more conversational bullets points that lead them to buy and engage.

 How many times have you heard this when meeting a new client?
 “I don’t want to buy from you.” or “I don’t make buying decisions that fast.” or “This is not the right time to discuss a project like this.” or “We have a project in process … can I talk to you in a few months?” … Salespeople are trained to overcome objections and deliver the expected sale.
 Create a shared document to note scripts that can turn objections into opportunities.